Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Performance metrics of Bayesian Neural Networks

-One big challenge with Bayesian neural networks is to evaluate their performance, as they do not output directly a point estimate prediction $\vec{\hat{y}}$ but a conditional probability distribution $p(\vec{y}|\vec{x}, D)$, from which an optimal estimate $\vec{\hat{y}}$ can later be extracted.
+One big challenge with BNNs is how to evaluate their performance.
+They do not directly output a point estimate prediction $\vec{\hat{y}}$ but a conditional probability distribution $p(\vec{y}|\vec{x}, D)$, from which an optimal estimate $\vec{\hat{y}}$ can later be extracted.
+This means that both the predictive performance, \ie the ability of the model to give correct answers, and the calibration, \ie that the network is neither overconfident nor underconfident about its prediction, have to be assessed.

-The predictive performance, sometimes called sharpness in statistics, of the network can be assessed by treating the estimator $\vec{\hat{y}}$ as the prediction.
-This procedure often depends on the type of data the network is meant to treat, and many different metrics, e.g., MSE, $\ell_n$ distances, cross-entropy, etc., are used in practice.
-Covering these metrics is out of the scope of this tutorial, for more details the reader can refer to \cite{Janocha2017}.
+\textbf{The predictive performance}, sometimes called sharpness in statistics, of a network can be assessed by treating the estimator $\vec{\hat{y}}$ as the prediction.
+This procedure often depends on the type of data the network is meant to treat.
+Many different metrics, \eg mean square error (MSE), $\ell_n$ distances and cross-entropy, are used in practice.
+Covering these metrics is out of the scope of this tutorial.
+Instead, we refer the reader to \cite{Janocha2017} for more details.

-Checking that the predicted posterior $p(\vec{y}|\vec{x}, D)$ is well behaved, i.e., that the network is neither overconfident nor underconfident about its prediction, is also important.
-The standard method to do this is using a calibration curve, also called a reliability diagram \cite{Kendall2017, kuleshov2018accurate}.

-In practice, the calibration curve is a function $\check{p}: [0,1] \rightarrow [0,1]$ representing the observed probability $\check{p}$, or empirical frequency, as a function of the predicted probability $\hat{p}$ (Fig.~\ref{fig:calibrationcurve}).
-If $\check{p} < \hat{p}$, then the model is overconfident, otherwise, it is underconfident.
-A well calibrated model should have $\check{p} ~\cong~ \hat{p}$.
-This approach is really useful in practice.
-It requires choosing a set of events $\mathcal{E}$ with different predicted probabilities and measuring the empirical frequency of each event using a test set $T$.
+The standard method to assess \textbf{the model calibration} is a calibration curve, also called a reliability diagram \cite{Kendall2017, kuleshov2018accurate}.
+It is defined as a function $\check{p}: [0,1] \rightarrow [0,1]$ that represents the observed probability $\check{p}$, or empirical frequency, as a function of the predicted probability $\hat{p}$; see Figure~\ref{fig:calibrationcurve}.
+If $\check{p} < \hat{p}$, then the model is overconfident.
+Otherwise, it is underconfident.
+A well-calibrated model should have $\check{p} \cong \hat{p}$.
+Using this approach requires to first choose a set of events $\mathcal{E}$ with different predicted probabilities and then to measure the empirical frequency of each event using a test set $T$.

 For a binary classifier, the set of test events can be chosen as the set of all sets of datapoints with predicted probabilities of acceptance in interval $[p-\delta, p + \delta]$ for a chosen $\delta$, or alternatively $[0, p]$ or $[1-p, 1]$ for small datasets.
 The empirical frequency is given by: